Drillur/LORED-Modding-Kit/README.md

 If you wish to achieve something more unique than what the combination of the `Effect` and `Affected Object` fields can achieve, create your own Upgrade class which extends Upgrade and write your own code.

 ## "Effect" and "Affected Object"
-You don't have to read all this crap at once!
-Refer to it as you have questions, or somethin.
 `Affected Objects`
 - The first word is typically the category, and the second will be the object's key, the two separated by a space.
 If you want an Upgrade to affect Will the Iron LORED, you would write "lored iron"
 `Effect`